 These sequels give us further mysteries and adventures of much-loved characters.

 The Death of Mycroft: Sherlock Holmes and the Secret History of D-Day.
 (CreateSpace, 2017) An 89-year-old Holmes travels to London in May of 1944 in response to a telegram from his brother Mycroft, only to find Mycroft dead.
 Clues suggest his brother was murdered, and that Mycroft's group planning the D-Day invasion has been infiltrated by a Nazi spy.
 Holmes sets off to find and fool the spy, in the company of Watson's grandson and the beautiful Isadora Klein from The Three Gables.
 Soon Holmes is plotting with Winston Churchill, being smuggled into occupied France for a fateful game of boules, and then revisiting the sites of his most famous cases to avert a tragedy on the morning of June 6, 1944.
 First 2 chapters.
+Check out a radio interview of The Death of Mycroft.

 The Death of Lord Carnarvon: Sherlock Holmes and the Secret of King Tut.
 (CreateSpace, 2017) Summoned to Cairo in 1923 to investigate the dying nobleman who recently discovered the tomb of King Tut with Howard Carter, the 66-year-old Holmes discovers that Lord Carnarvon was hated by a bewildering array of journalists, archeologists, nationalists, and even Britain's high commissioner to Egypt.
 But it is his examination of King Tut's tomb, and particularly the stunning ivory box the earl covertly removed from there, that permits Holmes to uncover a riveting and deadly drama that determined the fate of King Tut in Egypt's ancient past, as well as the death of Lord Carnarvon three thousand years later.